askari0102/devops26-dumbways-muwahidunasykari/Week 5/README.md

 3. Create a new directory for the ansible configs and move into that directory
 <img width="670" height="43" alt="image" src="https://github.com/user-attachments/assets/6cc47868-5566-4d0d-bfa1-5e3189ee23b6" />

-4. This repository contains Ansible configurations to deploy frontend and backend to Appserver and setup webserver and db to Gateway Server.
+4. This repository contains Ansible configurations to deploy frontend and backend to Appserver and setup webserver and db in Gateway Server.
 <pre>
 ansible/
 ├── ⚙️  ansible.cfg         # Ansible configuration (inventory path, SSH key, remote user)